zhunzhong07/person-re-ranking/README.md

 ### References

-[1] Person re-identification by local maximal occurrence representation and metric learning.
-Liao S, Hu Y, Zhu X, et al. In CVPR.
-2015
+[1] Scalable Person Re-identification: A Benchmark.
+Zheng, Liang and Shen, Liyue and Tian, Lu and Wang, Shengjin and Wang, Jingdong and Tian, Qi.
+In ICCV 2015.

 [2] Sparse contextual activation for efficient visual re-ranking.
 Bai, Song and Bai, Xiang.
 IEEE Transactions on Image Processing.
 2016

+[3] Person re-identification by local maximal occurrence representation and metric learning.
+Liao S, Hu Y, Zhu X, et al. In CVPR.
+2015
 ### Contact us

 If you have any questions about this code, please do not hesitate to contact us.